This post may contain affiliate links. Please see my disclosure policy.

 Add milk and mix in on low speed just until combined.

 Fold in white chocolate chips with a spatula.
-The red velvet dough is thick and soft, so chilling is essential.
+The red velvet dough is soft and thick, so chilling is a must!

-Chill dough: Cover dough and chill in the refrigerator for 2 hours.
-Chilling the dough briefly develops flavor and helps the cookies hold their shape in the oven.
+Cover the dough and chill it in the refrigerator for 2 hours.
+This quick rest develops the flavor and helps the cookies hold their shape in the oven.

-Scoop and shape dough: Use a medium cookie scoop coated with nonstick spray to form 1 1/2-inch balls of dough.
+Use a medium cookie scoop to form balls of dough.
 Roll the balls in granulated sugar and then coat generously in powdered sugar.
 Place about 2 inches apart on baking sheets.

-Bake cookies for 12 minutes, rotating pans halfway through, until cookies are puffed and cracked, with edges set.
+Bake until cookies are puffed and cracked, with edges set, about 12 minutes.
 Cool for 5 minutes on baking sheets, then transfer to a wire rack to cool completely.

 Favorite holiday cookie recipes: